EladBet/hierarchy-tree/README.md

-# hierarchy-tree
+# Hierarchy Tree
-Created with CodeSandbox
+React app with bootstrap

+A hierarchy tree of users from a DataBase and presents it on the screen.